maelchiotti/GTagger/README.md

 ## TODO

+- Ignore corrupted files (Liar Liar)

 - Improve the status bar
   - Add a progression bar
-  - Add a button to toggle light/dark theme

-- Improve the display of the songs list
+- Improve the display of the songs list (add contour?)

 - Toggle the save lyrics button automatically